konradmalik/klucznik/README.md

 - [x] save to file
 - [x] automated cargo release

+### v0.1.1

+- [ ] if destination is provided, and file-contents are the same, don't overwrite

 ### v0.2 '`curl` with centralized config'

 - [ ] deduplicate keys